 No, a muggle cannot turn into a wizard.
 At least there is no reference in the Harry Potter book series, the “Harry Potter and the Cursed Child” or the “Fantastic Beasts and Where to Find Them” and its spin-offs.

 Aside from having no magical abilities at all, a muggle wouldn’t be able to cast a spell if he or she were to receive a magical wand, as the latter works only in the hands of true witches and wizards.

 Why do some wizards in Harry Potter hate Muggle-borns and Mudbloods?

 Yes, pure-blood supremacists are the equivalent of white supremacists in our world.
 They look down on muggle-borns and call them mudbloods, which is a derogatory term.
 They, in fact, throughout the whole Harry Potter series tend to create a magical world without muggle-borns, as they believe they do not deserve to use their magical powers, as they do not have wizard parents.

 They believe that wizards and witches who have no muggles or muggle-borns in their family trees were biologically superior to wizards and witches who had so.
 Ironically, their leader – the Dark Lord – is not pure blood, as his father Tom Riddle Sr. is a muggle.

 Do the Muggles Also Hate Wizards?

-The perfect example for this, is the Dursley family.
+The perfect example of this is the Dursley family.
 They are so scared of wizards, to an extent you might think they deeply hate everything that has to do with the magical world when they do not even understand it.

-Cards Against Muggles is a card game for people who enjoy +18 and dark humor, and love the magical world of Harry Potter.
-There are 1400 cards, 990 of which white cards and the rest black cards, and the fame is played the same way as the Cards Against Humanity.
+This new term isn’t something used in the Harry Potter series (although it would make their life better if yes).
+Cards Against Muggles is a card game for people who enjoy +18 jokes and dark humor and love the magical world of Harry Potter.
+There are 1400 cards, 990 of which are white cards and the rest are black cards.
+The game has the same rules as the standard Cards Against Humanity rules.